ualbertalib/jupiter/README.md

 (See other sections of this README for more information about developing in a rails project environment)

 ## Common gotchas?

-- We are reusing the same solr for test and dev.
-This may cause issues between data.
-This shouldn't matter to much, but just be aware of this if things are getting mangled.

 - If your having issues, logs are the best place to first look at what went wrong.

   To check all container logs: